Excel-lent/VBA-performance-tests/README.md

     a11,a21,a31,a12,a22,a32,a13,a23,a33,NEW14,NEW24,NEW34

-this is why VBA is capable of `ReDim`-ing this bound, as it is really easy to do.
+this is why VBA is capable of `redim`-ing this bound, as it is really easy to do.
 If we want to add a row however we need to change the array as follows:

     a11,a21,a31,NEW41,a12,a22,a32,NEW42,a13,a23,a33,NEW43

     Pending implementation example...

-In this case there is still some room for performance gain (we can use `CopyMemory` to copy `UBound(arr,1)` elements at a time into positions e.g. 1, 5, 9 in this case), but it's not so easy to achieve.
+In this case there is still some room for performance gain (we can use `CopyMemory` to copy `UBound(arr,1)` elements at a time into positions e.g. 1, 5, 9 in this case), but it's not so easy to acheive.
 This is likely one of the reasons why VBA doesn't support `redim`-ing of this bound.

 If we want to Transpose the array we need to change it into a structure like: